brittanyharrison/IAC_ansible/README.md

 - Eliminate configuration drift

 ## Ansible
 - Ansible is the fastest growing python-based open source IT automation tool that can be used to configure/manage systems, deploy applications and provision infrastructure on numerous cloud platforms.

+Benefits :

+- Save time
+- Reduces tasks
+-

+Ansible is angentless because we only need to have ansiblwe installed on the controller.

 ### Architecture of Ansible Cloud Integration
 ![img](img/Ansible_Diagram2-16-1536x692.png)